miskolczy/portfolio-nuxtjs/content/portfolio/reego.md

   - reego-11.svg
   - reego-12.jpg
 ---
 At the formation of the start-up reego I was commissioned to develop a logo.
 Reego is a vehicle dealership that offers to rent, sell and purchase electric cars.
 In a briefing with reego we settled on attributes like ‹revolutionary› and ‹dynamic› and focused heavily on the functionality of the logo itself.
-Complementary to the logo I was asked to design an additional app-icon and a colour scheme for the app.
+Complementary to the logo, I was asked to design an additional app-icon and a colour scheme for the app.